jaypyles/obsidian-to-bookstack/README.md

 Configuration by default is located at `~/.config/obsidian_to_bookstack/conf.toml` but can also be set anywhere using the `--config` flag.

+The format of the configuration file is as follows:

 ```toml
 [wiki]
 path = "/home/user/notes/"